 High Potentials Programmes are inherently divisive

 These programmes create a group of perceived favourites, who now have the additional burden of high expectation on their shoulders.
 What’s more, these anointed ones can become frustrated by a lack of immediate promotional rewards now they’ve been earmarked as ‘special’.
 This results in a group of pressured, insecure leaders and managers with an insatiable appetite for reward and success — a toxic combination.
+If you need any convincing that focusing on the ‘stars’ is damaging, check out this wonderful TEDTalk by Margaret Heffernan.

 The programmes lack transparency